“So how does this ChatGPT thing actually work?”

 “Remember how I said it’s predicting the next word?
 Well, sometimes the most likely next word leads to something that sounds plausible but isn’t true.

-It’s like if I asked you to continue a story about Abraham Lincoln, you might say he lived in the White House, which is true, but you might also add details that sound right but aren’t historically accurate.”
+It’s like if I asked you to continue a story about Abraham Lincoln.
+You’d probably say he lived in the White House, which is true, but you might also add details that sound right but aren’t historically accurate.”

 To explain why some AI models are better than others, I used a comparison she could visualize: